kimiaf1998/Retinanet/README.md

 ## Run
 1. **Train the network**
 The first step to executing the project is to train it.
-You need to train the network and use the generated weight file to perform the object detection algorithm.
-Hence, open the project in your IDE and change the `DATASET_PATH` variable to point to the directory of your dataset (i.e. COCO).
+You must train the network and use the generated weight file to perform the object detection algorithm.
+Hence, open the project in your IDE and change the `DATASET_PATH` variable to point to the directory of your dataset (i.e., COCO).
 This variable is located in the first line of the [constants.py](https://github.com/kimiaf1998/Retinanet/blob/master/net/utility/constants.py "constants.py").
 You can also change other parameters including epochs and loss within this file.
-Finally, start training the network by running the [train.py](https://github.com/kimiaf1998/Retinanet/blob/master/train.py "train.py") file to store .pt files in your local disk.<br>(You can also use [This](https://google.com "This") pre-trained model instead of training the network from scratch)
+Finally, start training the network by running the [train.py](https://github.com/kimiaf1998/Retinanet/blob/master/train.py "train.py") file to store .pt files on your local disk.<br>(You can also use [This](https://google.com "This") pre-trained model instead of training the network from scratch.)

 2. **Visualize outputs**
 Modify the `MODL_PATH` variable to your desired weight file and run the [visualization.py](https://github.com/kimiaf1998/Retinanet/blob/master/visualization.py "visualization.py") file.
-It may take a while depending on your system configuration to show corresponding bounding boxes around the detected objects within a batch of images.
+Depending on your system configuration, it may take a while to show corresponding bounding boxes around the detected objects within a batch of images.